Surgery for Stress Urinary Incontinence

-Catheter: A tube used to drain fluid from or administer fluid to the body.
+Catheter: A tube used to drain fluid from or give fluid to the body.

-Pessary: A device inserted into the vagina to support sagging organs that have dropped down (prolapsed) or to help control urine leakage.
+Pessary: A device that can be inserted into the vagina to support the organs that have dropped down or to help control urine leakage.

 Rectum: The last part of the digestive tract.

-Sphincter Muscle: A muscle that can close a bodily opening, such as the sphincter muscle of the urethra.
+Sphincter Muscle: A muscle that can close a bodily opening, such as the sphincter muscle of the anus.

 Synthetic: Made by a chemical process, usually to imitate a natural material.